-As the year draws to an end, it is time for us to look back at what defined the translation industry in the past 12 months, and to use it as a guideline for the coming year.
+As the year draws to an end, it is time for us to look back at what defined the translation industry trends in the past 12 months, and to use this as a guideline for the coming year.

 I think it comes as no surprise that certain trends in technology have also rubbed off on the localization industry.
 Terms and phrases such as ‘machine learning’ and ‘AI’ have turned classic localization projects into a combination of old and new, of the past and future.

-Today, we will be looking into a few trends, based on search terms and keywords in English.
+Today, we will be looking into translation industry trends, based on search terms and keywords in English.
 The data behind the article was provided by Google Trends, and since Google is the most widely used search engine, it is safe to say that the results can be trusted.
 Let’s dig into the data!

 The word translation seems to be the most natural choice to start this journey.
 In itself, translation is not a very interesting keyword for Google Search.
-There are no drastic changes in the interest over time for the past 12 months.
+There have been no drastic changes in interest in the search term over the past 12 months.

 What is interesting, however, are the related queries.
 Below you can see the top 25 queries for the term translation.

 translation to english